 Said Akl said that the Arabic language died a thousand years ago.
 And he is not completely wrong.
 The Arabic language died the year it was born.
 It is not a natural language, but a medieval Esperanto.
-It is a collection of words, gleaned here and there in the Middle Eastern languages, for the need to create a sacred book called the Quran.
+It is a collection of words, gleaned here and there in the North African and Middle Eastern languages, for the need to create a sacred book called the Quran.

 Four years ago, we lost Saïd Akl, an immense poet, speaker and linguist, to whom Université Notre-Dame decided to pay tribute by awarding annual prizes bearing his name.
 On this occasion, L’Orient littéraire publishes an unpublished interview that this unconventional thinker gave in 2002 to Jean-Baptiste Para and Alexandre Najjar.

 In your poetic collections, especially in The Book of Roses, the word “beauty” often comes up.
 You have always been a beacon of beauty.

 “It’s beauty that will save the world,” said Dostoevsky.
 The poet is the one who creates beauty, like God.